 Chibok Parents Shed Light on their Daughters’ Plight

-After spending time with the parents of the girls Boko Haram abducted from the Chibok State Secondary School last year, an Open Doors worker sheds light on the current circumstances of the girls and their families.
+After spending time with the parents of the girls an extremist group that is located primarily in Northern Nigeria abducted from the Chibok State Secondary School last year, an Open Doors worker sheds light on the current circumstances of the girls and their families.

 That dreadful day unfolded when the teen girls reported on Sunday, April 13, 2014 to the school to take an exam scheduled for the following Tuesday morning.
 Boko Haram militants stormed the Chibok School at about 11 p.m. that Sunday night, breaking through to the school area.
 Upon entering the dormitory the rebels told the girls that Chibok town was under attack and that they were soldiers who had come to protect them.
 The attackers were dressed as soldiers, so the girls followed their orders to go outside and enter the vehicles.
 Before they left, the insurgents burned down most of the buildings in the compound.
 They then drove the girls deep into the Sambisa forest.
 While many questions remain about the girls’ fate, parents of the girls have helped clarify some of the confusion.